satsummit/satsummit.github.io/README.md

-# SatSummit (2018)
+# #SatSummit 2018

-Website for SatSummit, a one day of presentations and discussions about satellite imagery and data processing capabilities that brings together the satellite industry and the global development leaders.
+Website for #SatSummit 2018, a one day of presentations and discussions about satellite imagery and data processing capabilities that brings together the satellite industry and the global development leaders.

 ## Development environment
 The development environment is the same for both parts and has the following dependencies: